adam-blakeney/P1-Meditation-Malta/README.md

 ## 2. Landing page

-The landing page image was chosen as i adds a calmness to the page but also falls into the background leaving tha main attention on the content that lays on it.
+The landing page image was chosen as it adds a calmness to the page but also falls into the background leaving tha main attention on the content that lays on it.

-this image should give them a good introdution to the page but also give a bit of intrigue to keep looking.
+This image should give them a good introdution to the page but also give a bit of intrigue to keep looking.

 ## 3. What we do section
-The what we do section is the most content heavy part of the website. i but this on the landing page as when users have to work to try and find info it is less likely to continue interacting.
+The what we do section is the most content heavy part of the website.
+I put this on the landing page as when users have to work to try and find info it is less likely to continue interacting.

-I split it up into 3 sectios each with a small pin photo, that give a small insight to what is being described. the description consists of a heading that is the service title and a small paragraph placed adjacent to give the user as much info about it in a short readable amount.
+I split it up into 3 sectios each with a small pin photo for each, that gives a small insight to what is being described.
+The description consists of a heading that is the service title and a small paragraph placed adjacent to give the user as much info about it in a short readable amount.

-included at the bottom of this section is an interactive down arrow (which i creditied and learned to do from other source) this arrow is the first step in my navigation plan for the site.
+Included at the bottom of this section is an interactive down arrow (which I creditied and learned to do from other source) this arrow is the first step in my navigation plan for the site.

 ## 4. Gallery

-The gallery is the next natural step in the page which is led by the interactive arrow link. i did this as the user has just read about what we offer so now they can get a taste for it by seeing it. i aimed to give the user the most information possible before the site offers them any option to get in touch or book the service in the hope to offer the best user experience.
+The gallery is the next natural step in the page which is led by the interactive arrow link.
+I did this as the user has just read about what we offer so now they can get a taste for it by seeing it.
+I aimed to give the user the most information possible before the site offers them any option to get in touch or book the service in the hope to offer the best user experience.

-The photos are arranged in a aesthetically pleasing way. in a collage format. with different sizes and positions that give it a timeline feel without being messy. at the bottom is the second example of my navigation plan, with another interactive link to what the site aims to have as the penultimate step in the experience.
+The photos are arranged in a aesthetically pleasing way. in a collage format. with different sizes and positions that give it a timeline feel without being messy.
+At the bottom is the second example of my navigation plan, with another interactive link to what the site aims to have as the penultimate step in the experience.

 ## 5. Our times

 This page follows the idea of the first two in the way of presenting inforamtion in a simplistic way to consume but now instead of just gi ving information now it requires input or feedback from the user. this page give three columns that give a detailed info on the three services provided with the times, dates and prices.

-At this point the consumer has to make a choice so my priority here was to ensure that the consumer had all the inofrmation needed to make an informed decision as consumers are less likely to continue from this point if they are unsure about the price or the times as they will not be able to comit to anything with out knowing this.
+At this point the consumer has to make a choice so my priority here was to ensure that the consumer had all the inofrmation needed to make an informed decision as consumers are less likely to continue from this point if they are unsure about the price or the times as they will not be able to commit to anything with out knowing this.

 ## 6. Sign Up

-The final page of the website is a form page. this page requires information input from the user. knowing this there were a few factors i had to consider.
+The final page of the website is a form page. this page requires information input from the user. knowing this there were a few factors I had to consider.

 Firstly making it as convient as possible , secondly making it clear as to what will be required and where.

-Finally as it is an area where its mistake prone i had to add the required feature so nothing is missed and ensuure each area is coded correctly so the company can utilise all the information recieved.
+Finally as it is an area where its mistake prone I had to add the required feature so nothing is missed and ensuure each area is coded correctly so the company can utilise all the information recieved.

 The website all led up to this point as it requires a final decision to complete the form on which service they would like so this form will only be effictive if all other stages had complete their intended duty.

 ## 7. Footer

-The footer i used in this website is a modern simplistic one.
+The footer I used in this website is a modern simplistic one.
 I decided to avoid clutter by adding text to it as often it doesnt add any value to the user and can distract from the relevant content.

-So it is more of a social media contact bar. it is clear and obvious what is provided in it and the use of icons keeps space used to a minimum but provides familiarity to users.
+So it is more of a social media contact bar.
+It is clear and obvious what is provided in it and the use of icons keeps space used to a minimum but provides familiarity to users.

 # **Technologies used**
 ## Websites

-In the creation of this website there were multiple websites i used. below is a list to credit them and their use in my site.
+In the creation of this website there were multiple websites I used.
+Below is a list to credit them and their use in my site.
 __coolers__
 (https://coolors.co/palette/fffcf2-ccc5b9-403d39-252422-eb5e28)
 I used this site to chose my color pallete that would be the basis for my visual theme in the site.
-This is the linnk to the color pallete I used.
+This is the link to the color pallete I used.

 __Slack__
 (https://slack.com/intl/en-ie/)
-slack used to see how issues from other students were solved and to help with my own issues and to find work arounds
+Slack used to see how issues from other students were solved and to help with my own issues and to find work arounds

 __Stackoverflow__
 (https://stackoverflow.com/)